mycoboco/beluga/INSTALL.md

 This package provides no automated way to install; `beluga` is not a big compiler and manual installation is not quite difficult.

-I tested this installation process on my [Gentoo Linux](https://www.gentoo.org) (x86-64) machine.
-Installing on systems other than Linux probably requires non-trivial changes on the package; for example, headers to replace a part of the standard headers may vary.
+I wrote this guide based on installation onto my [Gentoo Linux](https://www.gentoo.org) (x86-64) machine.
+Installing on non-Linux systems probably requires meaningful changes on the package; for example, headers to replace a part of the standard headers may vary.

 In this document, the term `beluga`, depending on the context, refers to the compiler implementation or the whole package including a preprocessor and a